PhantomCatz/Cmd-Based-Swerve_TrajectoryPlanner_Vision/README.md

 # Advantage-Kit

-contains working replay datalogging and sim motor sim
+contains working replay datalogging and motor sim

-currently working on autonomous simulation

-example log files have been included in wpilog format.
-They will need to be opened with [advantage scope](https://github.com/Mechanical-Advantage/AdvantageScope)
+Any log files from Atlas will need to be opened with [advantage scope](https://github.com/Mechanical-Advantage/AdvantageScope)